Stability Selection

 Details

-Stability selection can be performed on multiple cores by setting
+Stability selection can be run in parallel using multiple forked

 Functions